28 mins read

 Contract standards in the USA

 ConsensusDocs is a product of industry organizations collaborating to provide contracts focusing on even-handed terms that foster collaboration.
-In addition, to ensure that most of the developed engineering contracts reach the best technical standards required, the American Society of Civil Engineers (ASCE) standards are often applied – which, in many respects, set the yardstick.
+In addition, to ensure that most of the developed engineering contracts reach the best technical standards required, the American Society of Civil Engineers (ASCE) standards are often applied – which, in many respects, set the industry benchmark.

 Construction standards in South Africa